Compass/compass/old_docs/EXTENSIONS.markdown

 ------------------------------

 * If you're developing a simple extension, you may find it convenient to place your extension within an existing compass project in the extension folder.
+* Never specify an extension in your imports as this can cause issue when the syntax of a file changes.

 Installing Extensions
 ---------------------